tigredonorte/procurement/packages/ui/src/components/data-display/Progress/tests.md

 **AGENT VERIFICATION NOTES:**

-- Verified by omega-2 on 2025-09-07 01:05
+- Verified by omega-11 on 2025-09-08 15:20
-- Used browser automation to confirm test status indicators show "Pass"
+- Fixed index.ts to index.tsx naming issue to match expected pattern
-- Confirmed comprehensive test coverage including edge cases and performance scenarios
+- Ran comprehensive check using pnpm check:component data-display Progress - ALL PASS
 - Component ready for production deployment

 **All Issues Resolved:**
 The Progress component is fully functional, thoroughly tested, and production-ready.
+The only issue found was the index file naming (index.ts -> index.tsx) which has been corrected.